FBI Seeking Information – Terrorism list: Yemen plot

 Three of those remaining eleven suspects (Tunisi, Jeddawi, and Zumari) did not have photos on the FBI website.
 Along with the earlier six suspects on the list, they brought the total count outstanding for the list to seventeen at that time.

 The attack of February 12, 2002, never occurred, but a series of plots and attacks followed later that year in Yemen, including the suicide bombing of the Limburg, a French oil tanker, for which al-Rabeei and others were later convicted.
 As of 2006, all the individuals of the February 12, 2002, Yemen plot have since been removed from the FBI's current main wanted page and from the official count for the Seeking Information – War on Terrorism list.

+Issam Ahmad Dibwan al-Makhlafi

+Issam Ahmad Dibwan al-Makhlafi (born in 1977 in Saudi Arabia, identified as a Yemeni), aka Akrama, became briefly wanted in 2002, by the United States Department of Justice's FBI, which was then seeking information about his identity and whereabouts.
+In early 2002, he had been named in a suspected Yemen plot, for which he became listed on the FBI's third major "wanted" list, now known as the 'FBI Seeking Information - War on Terrorism list'.
+He was identified as a known associate of the Yemen cell leader, Fawaz Yahya al-Rabeei.
+But he was quickly discovered to already be in Yemen prison, and was promptly removed from the FBI "wanted" list.
+Very little else is known about him.

 Revisions and additions

 By February 2, 2003, the FBI rearranged its entire wanted lists on its web site.
 The outstanding five martyr video suspects (including Jdey's Montreal associate Boussora) were moved to a separate linked page, titled "Martyrdom Messages/video, Seeking Information Alert" (Although both Jdey and Boussora were later returned to the main FBI list page).
 Additionally, the remaining eight Yemen plot suspects were archived to a linked page titled, "February 2002, Seeking Information Alert".
 Around this time the FBI also changed the name of the list, to the FBI "Seeking Information – War on Terrorism", to distinguish it from its other wanted list of "Seeking Information", which the FBI already uses for ordinary fugitives, those who are not terrorists.

 Along with the re-arrangement, the FBI also continued to add new fugitive names to the list, including one member of The Portland Seven terror cell.